Composer#

 composer: require#

-The composer: require command shows quick-pick with online search, and installs the selected package.
-The search displayed all the important information including packages description, downloads, and favorites.
+The composer: require command shows a quick pick with online search and installs the selected package.
+The search displays important information, including package descriptions, downloads, and favorites.

 composer: require-dev#